pscadding/aos_sheets/README.md

 - Add spell lores and general spells
 - Add number of abilities (eg x3) on phase unit table
 - Command ability table?
-- Ability tags should all be same colour

 ## Available Scripts